dukechronicle/chronjs/README.md

     $ export CHRONICLE_CONFIG_PROFILE=dev

-You will most likely want to add the following to the end of your ~/.bashrc file so that these environment variables are available at all times
+You will most likely want to add the above to the end of your ~/.bashrc file so that these environment variables are available at all times

 ### Start server